 Arm Lift with VASER Lipo

-In some cases, patients may have localized fat deposits in their arms that are not responding to diet and exercise.
+In some cases, patients may have localized fat deposits in their arms that do not respond to diet and exercise.
 For these patients, they may elect to also receive VASER Hi-Def Liposuction at the time of their arm lift procedure.
 When performed together, these procedures can help slim and contour the arms for incredible results.
 In some cases, patients with good skin elasticity may only require liposuction to get the arms that they desire.

 Prior to surgery day, Dr. Millard will provide the patient with more individualized instructions on their post-surgery care.
 This information will include: